List of North Zone cricketers (Bangladesh)

 This is presenting a complete list in alphabetical order of cricketers who have played for North Zone in first-class, List A or Twenty20 matches since the team was formed ahead of the 2012–13 season for the first Bangladesh Cricket League (BCL) competition.
 North Zone is a composite regional team which combines two divisional teams, Rajshahi and Rangpur.
-Complying with other team lists, details are the player's name followed by his years active as an North Zone player, current players to the end of the 2015–16 season.
+Complying with other team lists, details are the player's name followed by his years active as a North Zone player, current players to the end of the 2015–16 season.